airmessage/airmessage-web/README.md

 Any extra files under build-specific directories (`/browser` or `/electron-renderer`) that aren't used by `/src` should be under a `private` subdirectory.

-For more details on AirMessage for web's build process, please take a look at the files `snowpack.config.js` and `snowpack-electron.config.js`.

 ## Developing and running Electron builds

 ![AirMessage running on Electron](README/windows-electron.png)